Rental Reference Letters (Landlord, Tenant) – Free Templates

 Sometimes, people rent housing in large apartment communities owned by housing companies.
 In this situation, you can ask the property managers for such a letter.
 However, you must be aware of the rules and procedures of the housing company regarding such reference requests.

-Finally, you can also request that your colleagues write such a letter.
+Finally, you can also request that your colleagues write it.
 Professional contacts, such as current co-workers and past employers, can confirm your employment history and reliability.
 If you have not rented before, you can ask friends and family for a letter as well.

 Unsuitable references

-You should not ask for a letter of reference from the landlord with whom you had a short tenancy agreement, as they cannot provide comprehensive insights about you as a tenant.
+You should not ask for it from the landlord with whom you had a short tenancy agreement, as they cannot provide comprehensive insights about you as a tenant.

 Things to Remember